venables/koa-plus/README.md

 # koa-plus

-The [Koa (v2) framework](https://github.com/koajs/koa) extended for security, scalability, and productivity.
+The [Koa framework](https://github.com/koajs/koa) (v2) extended for APIs.
+Optimized for security, scalability, and productivity.

 ## Installation